Ladies and gentlemen, start your engines!

 Well, it's not that bad.
-Painting small toy cars should not be that hard.
+Painting small toy cars shouldn't be that hard.
 In fact, it's pretty easy and a lot of fun!
 In this little tutorial, I'll explain how I did it.

 First off you will need a car (obviously).
-I get mine in the supermarket, toy shops, or at the flea market, sometimes online (if I'm looking for a special model).
+I get mine in the supermarket, toy shops or at the flea market (and sometimes online if I'm looking for a specific model).
 There are a lot of choices and different cars.
 I think it depends on your personal taste.
 I myself prefer Matchbox or Hot Wheels that are favorable and sufficient for my purposes.
 But I guess you can, uh... you can go insane and take a look on the fantastic models made by Johnny Lightning...

 Don't forget, looking for the right car is part of the fun!
 The one below is the "Ice Charger" from Hot Wheels, an "ice-tuned" 1968 Dodge Charger that was used in the eighth installment of the Fast & Furious franchise.
 Fun fact, there are two versions of this car.
 Below is the 2017 version.
 The 2018 variant has different tires and bullet holes on the side.

 Conversion.
 Parts that I used: wire, plastic remnants, broom bristles and some 40k bits.
 The Gatling is actually the gun of an Empire Engineer (Warhammer).

 Priming.
 Usually I use a Black or a White primer, but for this model I took a Beige color first and a Yellow Ochre afterwards (both mat).
 The low temperatures outside have caused a few cracks in the upper layer.

 Shading.
 Citadel Agrax Earthshade seems to be perfect for this.

 Dry brushing.
 I used a Beige and a White...